TruncatedDinoSour/armour/doc/d/pDB-1.md

     Client:Pwdmgr client From Pwdtools By Ari Archer <ari@ari.lt> Version 1.0.0 License GPL-3.0-or-later (See Client ID structure below)
-    Creation:2024-04-02 22:16:54 (The creation date of the database, YYYY-MM-DD hh:mm:ss) Email:me@example.com (The email(s) of the owner(s) of this database)
+    Creation:2024-04-02 22:16:54 (The creation date of the database, YYYY-MM-DD hh:mm:ss) Connect:<connection address> (The connection address of the pDB database, usually handled by the 0x05 locking state.
+See connection address format below)
+    Email:me@example.com (The email(s) of the owner(s) of this database)
     GPG:4FAD63E936B305906A6C4894A50D5B4B599AF8A2+ari@ari.lt (GPG key ID for author's emails) Matrix:@me:example.com (The matrix id(s) of the owner(s) of this database)